Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Miami and its opponents have combined to score more than 39.5 points in seven of 12 games this season.
+- Miami has combined with its opponents to put up more than 39.5 points in seven of 12 games this season.

-- New York has combined with its opponents to score more than 39.5 points in six of 11 games this season.
+- New York's games have gone over 39.5 points in six of 11 chances this season.

-- The combined points per game average of the two teams, 37.9, is 1.6 points fewer than Sunday's over/under.
+- The two teams combine to score 37.9 points per game, 1.6 less than the total in this contest.

 - These two squads surrender a combined 46.3 points per game, 6.8 more than this contest's over/under.